Homotopy theory with bornological coarse spaces: Motivic coarse spectra

 \section{Motivic coarse spectra}

 We will define the category $\Sp\cX$ {$\Sp\cX$|see{motivic coarse spectra}} of motivic coarse spectra as the stable version of the category of motivic coarse spaces.
-We will then have a stable version of the Yoneda functor.
-In the present section we first introduce this stabilization and then discuss coarse homotopy invariance.
+We will then obtain a stable version of the Yoneda functor which turns out to be the universal coarse homology theory.
+In Section \ref{fijwefowefew} we introduce this stabilization and discuss the universal property of $\Yo^{s}$.
+Section \ref{erogerwrefreferfwef} contains the definition of the notion of a coarse homology theory and argue that $\Yo^{s}$ is the universal example.
+In Section \ref{fkjflkwjfwofjweofwefw} we list some additional properties of $\Yo^{s}$.
+Finally, in Section \ref{kjfwoeff2243324324324} we consider the coarse homotopy invariance of $\Yo^{s}$.
 This is a very useful strengthening of Property~\ref{wefiewhfeiwfewiofuewufewfewf} of Corollary~\ref{kor:sdfgert}.
 It is bound to the stable context because of the usage of fibre sequences in the proof of Proposition~\ref{kfwejfefjewfejwofewfw3343}.